Road Trip All 3 National Parks in Washington State

 Discover Pass

 The Discover Pass covers parking in all of Washington’s state parks.
 They’re $12 for a day pass or $35 for the annual pass.
-This is the only pass that covers state parks.
-If you’re visiting Lake Wenatchee State Park or Deception Pass State Park while driving the Cascade loop, you can buy these passes onsite.
+This is the only pass that covers state parks and they can be purchased on sight at larger state parks.

 7+ day Washington national parks itinerary